 Persons applying for assistance on or after April 1, 1998 are eligible to receive GAIN services after signing a WTW plan.
 WTW activities include employment, job search, assessment, education and training, community service, substance abuse treatment, mental health services and domestic violence counseling.

 provides employment-related services to CalWORKs recipients to help them find employment, stay employed, and move on to higher paying jobs, which will ultimately lead them to self-sufficiency and independence.
-WTW activities must be a minimum of 32 hours per week for single parents.
+WtW activities must be a minimum of 20 or 30 hours per week for single parents, depending on the age of the children.
 Two parent families must participate 35 hours per week.
-The following persons are exempt from work requirements:
+Persons who meet the following conditions are exempt from work requirements:

-- A child attending an elementary, secondary, or vocational school full-time.
+- An individual 16, 17, or 18 years of age attending an elementary, secondary, or vocational school full-time.

-- A custodial parent who is 18 or 19 years of age and is a Cal-Learn participant.
+- A custodial parent who is 19 years of age or under and is a Cal-Learn participant.

-- Caretaker relatives who are not the parent and are not aided.
+- Caretaker relative who is not the parent and is not aided.

 Sanctions and Penalties